by Texas Homesteader ~

 Wait, Stevia?
 You mean, the sweetener?
 You can GROW THAT!!??
 I had no idea!

 Excitedly I sat out to find a place to purchase the plant.
-I found mine at a local discount-type store and brought it home.
+I found mine at a local discount-type store, but you can buy *Stevia Plants & Seeds on Amazon.

 When I brought it home I just just plunked my new stevia plant into my landscaping bed as part of my edible landscape.
 It’s a pretty enough plant, so why not?